 - A satisfied client

-Customers are important stakeholders and for every process there can be two types of internal or external.
-You can think of customers in two ways: they can either be your clients like the organisation for which you are developing the software and who are going to be the end users.
-Or customers can be your employees performing the process using outputs produced at the previous step.
+Customers are important stakeholders and for every process, there can be two types of internal or external.
+You can think of customers in two ways: they can either be your clients like the organisation for which you are developing the software and who are going to be the end-users.
+Customers can also be your employees performing the process using outputs produced at the previous step.
 Since essentially they both use the process outputs, they both can be called customers.

-To follow the same example, the customers would include:
+To follow the same SIPOC example for software development, the customers would include:

 - Your Business